 A focus on an annual increase in proficiency as the primary indicator of success does nothing to account for the students in the building, in the classroom, this year.
 A number of students may be starting so far behind they likely will not reach proficiency even if they demonstrate remarkable growth, in which case a proficiency goal is defeating for students and teachers alike.
 Another group may be so advanced that maintaining proficiency is a breeze, in which case a proficiency goal undershoots what teachers and students are capable of achieving with more rigorous tasks.

-And in the worst case, focusing primarily on an increase in proficiency can lead to prioritization of “bubble kids” (i.e., those students slightly above or below the proficiency threshold) at the expense of students on the lower and higher ends of the academic ability spectrum.
+And in the worst case, focusing primarily on an increase in proficiency can lead to prioritization of “bubble kids” (i.e., those students hovering right around the threshold for “counting” positively toward the school’s accountability rating) at the expense of students on the lower and higher ends of the academic ability spectrum.

-If equitable learning is a value, we need to be setting goals for rates of growth.
-We should be celebrating success based on whether the majority of our students are growing quickly enough, regardless of their current achievement status.
+If equitable learning is a value, we need to be setting goals for rates of academic growth.
+We should be celebrating success based on whether the majority of our students are learning quickly enough, regardless of their current achievement status.

 So what is enough?

-We recommend using two metrics to answer this question:
+We recommend two metrics that help to answer this question:

 1) The percentage of students whose national percentile ranking in the current year is greater than or equal to their percentile ranking at the end of the prior year.